FTP-droid/Logger/README.md

 In general, there were a lot of cases where I could have enhanced the customizability of the application for the user.
 Instead, I opted to make a lot of the design choices based on my own preferences to keep it simple for the user.
 Though there are some methods in this application that enable custom options.

-I additionally chose to include an 'addLog' method that a developer can override in the future (with a few code tweaks) to save a log in a location other than the logger object from which it was called from.
+I additionally chose to include an 'addLog' method that a developer can be overridden in the future (with a few code tweaks) to save a log in a location other than the logger object from which it was called from.

 Given the time constraint and the non-requirement of a testing suite.
-I did not include a library for testing each method in my Logger class.
-I typically always include some form of testing for any application I build to ensure consistency of application I am building.
+I did not include a library for testing each method in the Logger class.
+I typically always include some form of testing for any application I build to ensure consistency of the application I am building.

 I used guard clauses often in the methods of the Logger class to ensure a method returns early if certain conditions are not met.
 These guard clauses enhanced the readability of my application in my opinion, though some may disagree.